This website places cookies on your device to help us improve our service to you. To find out more, see our Privacy and Cookies statement.

 Sexual function

 Analysis of the GB-wide data showed that 39% of people with bad or very bad self-assessed health had low sexual function compared with 18% of those with very good or good health.
-Around one in six adults in Scotland reported a health problem or disability that affected their sex life (14% of men, 15% of women) (Natsal 3: Key Findings from Scotland, 2015).
+Around one in six adults in Scotland reported a health problem or disability that affected their sex life (14% of men, 15% of women) (Natsal 3: Key Findings from Scotland, 2015) (available from NRS).

 Coercion and harm